ubsuny/23-Homework3G3/documentation.md

     spring_constants = list(test_values)

     avg = np.average(spring_constants)*10**(-3)
-    output = print("The spring constant of a given spring is", '{:.2e}'.format(float(avg)), "N/m")
-    return output
+    return avg

-def plot_mass_vs_extension_with_trendline(masses, elongations):
+def plot_mass_vs_extension_with_trendline(masses, elongations, file_name=None):
       """
-    Plot a graph of mass vs. extension with a best-fit trendline.
+    Generate a scatter plot of mass vs. elongation with a best-fit trendline.

-    This function takes experimental data in the form of masses (in grams) and extensions (in centimeters) and creates a scatter plot representing the relationship between mass and extension.
-    Additionally, it adds a best-fit trendline to the plot.

     Parameters:
-        masses_g (list): A list of experimental masses in grams. extensions_cm (list): A list of experimental extensions in centimeters.
+        masses (list): A list of mass values (in grams). elongations (list): A list of elongation values (in centimeters). file_name (str, optional): The filename to save the plot as an image. \
+        If not provided, the plot is displayed but not saved.

     Returns:
         None

-    Example:
-        # Experimental data
-        masses = [20, 40, 60, 80, 100, 120]  # Masses in grams
-        extensions = [2.6, 5.4, 8.2, 10.8, 13.4, 16.1]  # Extensions in cm

-        # Plot mass vs. extension with a best-fit trendline
+    This function fits a linear trendline to the provided mass and elongation data \
+    points and creates a scatter plot of the data points along with the best-fit line. \
+    It also labels the axes, displays a title, and shows the equation of the best-fit line \
+    on the plot.
+Additionally, it can save the plot as an image if a filename is provided.

+    Example usage:
+    >>> masses = [1, 2, 3, 4, 5]
+    >>> elongations = [2, 4, 5, 4, 6]
-        plot_mass_vs_extension_with_trendline(masses, extensions)
+    >>> plot_mass_vs_extension_with_trendline(masses, elongations, file_name='mass_vs_extension.png')

-    Note:
-        This function uses the matplotlib library for creating the plot.
-        The 'masses_g' and 'extensions_cm' parameters should represent experimental data with masses in grams and extensions in centimeters.
     """
     # Fit a linear trendline
     slope, intercept = np.polyfit(masses, elongations, 1)